Federated Learning with Heterogeneous Differential Privacy: Theoretical Derivations for Federated Linear Regression

-As discussed in the paper for federated point estimation, we would like to observe the effect of opting out of privacy on the client's personalized local model, compared to the one where the client remains private.
-We show an experiment comparing \emph{Ditto} with \emph{FeO2}, i.e., using $r^*$, against \emph{Ditto} with \emph{FedAvg}, i.e., $r=1$ in Algorithm \ref{FeO2_algorithm} for two scenarios.
+Let us consider the special case of opt-out of privacy in this simplified linear regression setup, i.e., $\gamma_1^2 = 0$ and $\gamma_2^2 = \gamma^2$.
+We would like to observe the effect of opting out of privacy on the client's personalized local model, compared to the one where the client remains private.
+We show an experiment comparing \textsc{FedHDP} using $r^*$ against \textsc{HDP-FedAvg} for two scenarios.
 The first is when the client chooses to opt out of privacy, and the second is when the client chooses to remain private.
 See Figure \ref{gain_opting_out_LR} for the results of such experiment.
-We can see that the \emph{Ditto} with \emph{FeO2} outperforms the one with \emph{FedAvg}, and the gain of opting out is clear in terms of reducing the loss at the client.
-Note that in Figure \ref{gain_opting_out_LR}, \emph{FeO2} reduces the minimum loss by around $18\%$ compared to the \emph{FedAvg} aggregator.
-We can see in the figure that when utilizing \emph{Ditto} with \emph{FedAvg}, opting out reduces the minimum loss by about $2.5\%$, while in \emph{Ditto} with \emph{FeO2}, opting out reduces the minimum loss by $1.2\%$.
-Finally, as we will show later in the paper, clients who opt out can observe gains in performance for real world federated datasets.
+We can see that \textsc{FedHDP} outperforms the one with \textsc{HDP-FedAvg}, and the cost of remaining private is evident in terms of higher loss at the client.